Background and Anomaly Learning Methods for Static Gamma-ray Detectors: Modeling static detector backgrounds

 The denominator contains the maximum of two terms since \( \hat{\sigma}^2_{k-1} \Delta t_k^2 \) on average should estimate the variance of the numerator, but it is clipped at the minimum value expected from Poisson statistics (\( \hat{\mu}_{k-1} \Delta t_k \)).
 This same type of clipping is used when tracking the variance of the mean spectrum by the N-SCRAD algorithm~\cite{pfund_improvements_2016}.

 Before updating the filter for the \(k\) step, the \(k\)-th data point is checked to see whether it is anomalous.
 There are two kinds of anomalies.
 If \( | z_k | > z_{\mathrm{filter}} \), then the \(k\)-th data point is not used to update the filter so as not to contaminate the filter.
 The second type of anomaly is when \(z_k > z_{\mathrm{alarm}}\), and then the filter records an ``alarm'' (and is also not updated).
-In general \(z_{\mathrm{filter}} \le z_{\mathrm{alarm}}\), and we chose values of \(z_{\mathrm{filter}}\) around 2--3.
+In general \(z_{\mathrm{filter}} \le z_{\mathrm{alarm}}\), and we chose values of \(z_{\mathrm{filter}}\) of 2 or 3 depending on how conservative the filter should be when incorporating new data.
 The value of \(z_{\mathrm{alarm}}\) can be set to the desired false positive probability or false alarm rate by assuming it has a unit normal distribution.
 Positive and negative deviations are considered for ``filter'' anomalies since positive deviations may be the result of sub-alarm-threshold sources, and negative deviations can frequently occur as the result of the movement of vehicles and people nearby.
 Both types of changes should be prevented from contaminating the filter.
 For ``alarm'' anomalies, only positive deviations are considered since only those anomalies could be the result of source emission.

 If the count rate is not anomalous in either of these two ways, then the EWMA update step is performed:

 This algorithm is a variation of the commonly used ``K-Sigma'' algorithm~\cite{jarman_comparison_2008, bilton_nonnegative_2019}.